 Last return can be done at 16.00 o’clock, if you’re lucky enough, you might get a later one, however, this is risky since later boats only operate if there are people still waiting.

 There is a possibility of taking a boat to Gozo from Comino instead of returning to Malta and visit the other island.
 In this case, you can buy this type of ticket in advance.
 The trips obviously can be suspended in case of bad weather.
 So better to check with the company Comino Ferries before starting the trip to Cirkewwa, here is their website.

 If you are going by car, you need to follow the signs for Gozo until you arrive in Marfa, this is by far a better spot to drop off and park your car, here ferries also run at the same frequency as the one in Cirkewwa.

 Option 2: Excursions to Blue Lagoon from Sliema, St.Julians and Bugibba.

 There are different companies offering this boat excursion, different companies have different offers which usually include food and drinks included.
 Departures are at 10.00 and return at 18.00, this is not flexible, time is fixed.
-The prices vary from €25 to €50 depends of what package and type of boat you choose.
+The prices vary from €25 to €50 depends on what package and type of boat you choose.
 From Bugibba prices are a bit cheaper due to a shorter distance €15 to €20.
-We advise people to arrive to the departure point ahead of time and get in the queue to get better places.
+We advise people to arrive at the departure point ahead of time and get in the queue to get better places.
 Always check the details of your deal on your ticket.

 Make sure not to be late for departure because these type of boats will not wait and neither come back for anyone that has missed it the boat.